gabrielvicenteYT/placeholdermcforafullguide/docs/server_lists/ANTICHEAT_TEST_SERVERS.md

 - Gurei (1.0)
 #### Notes
 - This test server has a really buggy implementation of some event-based anti-cheats such as Vulcan and Incognito, so you might not flag what the anti-cheat should flag
-- This is also the only known public test server with UpdatedNCP as the time of writing
 >ㅤ

 ### TreeAC